 Once the muscle has been removed, cut a piece large enough for a 5-millimeter diameter opening [1] and place the tissue onto a piece of 5-millmeter punched filter paper wet with Ringer’s solution mucosal side down [2], using a black background to ensure that the opening in the tissue is completely covered by the paper without wrinkles [3-TXT].

-LAB MEDIA: To be provided by Authors: Tissue being cut.
+LAB MEDIA: To be provided by Authors: Tissue being cut. (footage taken by the camera man)

 Talent placing tissue onto paper.
 Videographer: This step is important!